munkychop/swiftclick/README.md

 	var swiftclick = new SwiftClick (someElement);

+####Default Elements
+Once attached, by default SwiftClick will track events originating from the following element types:

+- a
+- div
+- span
+- button

-####Adding non-default elements
+####Adding non-default element types
-If necessary you can make SwiftClick track additional element types by adding an array of node names.
+If necessary you can make SwiftClick track events originating from additional element types by adding an array of node names.
 This requires a reference to an instance of SwiftClick:

     var swiftclick = new SwiftClick (someElement);

     swiftclick.addNodeNamesToTrack (["p", "h1", "nav"]);

 ####Automatically disabled when not needed
 SwiftClick only intercepts events for touch devices that support orientation change, otherwise it just sits there looking pretty.